BlueByteSystemsInc/PDMShell/src/howtoinstall.md

 The download is a ZIP file containing the signed PDMShell installer.

+If you need to test Premium features, request a [7-day PDMShell trial license](https://bluebyte.biz/product/pdmshell-trial/) after installing.

 1. Open your Downloads folder.
 2. Right-click `pdmcli_installer.zip` and select **Extract All**.
 3. Open the extracted folder.